Millennium-Group/file-transfer-test/README.md

   - Implements robust error handling for potential networking issues, file-related problems, and security concerns.
   - Uses exceptions appropriately to handle errors and edge cases.

+## Challenges Faced

+- **Key Length Mismatch:** One challenge faced was ensuring that the ciphertext length matched the key size during encryption and decryption.
+This required careful consideration of padding schemes and key generation.

+- **Network Communication:** Ensuring seamless communication between the client and server, handling timeouts, and addressing potential network issues posed challenges during development.

+## Potential Areas for Improvement

+- **Logging:** Introduce a comprehensive logging mechanism to capture detailed information about the execution, errors, and key events.

+- **Testing:** Enhance the testing suite to cover various scenarios, including edge cases and performance testing for large files.

+- **User Interface:** Develop a simple user interface for better interaction, feedback, and visualization of the file transfer process.

+- **Security Auditing:** Conduct thorough security audits and consider third-party security assessments to identify and address potential vulnerabilities.

+- **Optimizations:** Explore opportunities for performance optimizations, such as implementing a more efficient file encryption algorithm or utilizing multithreading for improved parallelism.

 ## Usage

 ### Server